mongodb/docs/source/includes/gcp-vpc-procedure.rst

       #.
 In :guilabel:`Project ID`, enter your |service| Project ID.

-         You can find this name in the VPC Peering view.
-In the :guilabel:`SECURITY` section of the left navigation, click :guilabel:`Network Access` and then click the
+         To find this name in the VPC Peering view:

-         :guilabel:`Peering` tab.
+         i. .. include:: /includes/nav/list-network-access.rst

          #.
+Click the :guilabel:`Peering` tab.

+      #.
 In :guilabel:`VPC network name`, enter your Atlas VPC Name.

-         You can find this name in the VPC Peering view.
-In the :guilabel:`SECURITY` section of the left navigation, click :guilabel:`Network Access` and then click the
+         To find this name in the VPC Peering view:

+         i. .. include:: /includes/nav/list-network-access.rst

-         :guilabel:`Peering` tab.
+         #.
+Click the :guilabel:`Peering` tab.